JuanMartinSalinas/JuanMartinSalinas/README.md

 <p>Hi everyone!
 I'm an enthusiastic full-stack web developer from Argentina who's excited to start working in the industry.
 I started my journey with Javascript but I'm always open to learn new things!
 I also do some graphic design for fun :)</p>

 ## What do I do?
 I mainly write JavaScript code, although recently I've been interested in other languages like Python and Lua.
-Since I was a kid I always wanted to learn to code.
+Since I was a kid I've always wanted to learn to code.

 <br/>